Unknown Mountain Range

-The wall closest to the altar appeared to be a large, moveable slab.
+The wall closest to the altar appeared to be a large, movable slab.
 Edward approached it, sweeping his hand along the symbolic, bumpy surface.
-The head of the village let out a cry, and several men came to the right side of the slab, as they slowly shoved it aside to reveal the sunlit outdoors.
+The head of the village let out a command, and several men came to the right side of the slab, as they slowly shoved it aside to reveal the sunlit outdoors.
 The sight just outside this side of the temple was beautiful to Richtofen’s worn eyes.

 Stepping out of the temple, Richtofen could see the lush, green trees of the surrounding jungle paradise for miles, their many branches populated with vines and birds.
 In his ears were the sounds of flowing water from a nearby waterfall, and the howling of monkeys in the distance.
 The air was warm with very little wind, and the rays of the sun obscured just slightly by the cloudy morning skies.
 Below Edward was a series of stone steps leading to stone with grass and dirt sifting between the man-made floor.
-At the center of this area was the ruins of what looked to be an ancient stone-brick temple.
+At the center of this area were the ruins of what looked to be an ancient stone-brick temple.
 It was overgrown with flora and the structure was barely standing with over half of the bricks seeming to be missing.
-Aside the bottom of the stair case were two stone-carved lizard-like creatures with sails on their heads.
+Aside from the bottom of the staircase were two stone-carved lizard-like creatures with sails on their heads.
 A monkey could be seen resting in the crevice behind one of the dragons, scratching at its head with one hand.
-Most interesting of all were two possibly wooden stands atop the ruins in the distance to Richtofen’s immediate right and the left of the central ruins.
-High up in what would be the treeline, these stands held peculiar crystal orbs, larger than even the tires of an automobile in circumference, the beautiful, spotless crystals intrigued Richtofen greatly, who desired a closer look when he had the time.
+Most interesting of all were two wooden stands atop the ruins in the distance to Richtofen’s immediate right and the left of the central ruins.
+High up in what would be the treeline, these stands held peculiar crystal orbs, larger than even the tires of an automobile in circumference.
+The beautiful, spotless crystals intrigued Richtofen greatly, who desired a closer look when he had the time.